The Premier League is broadcast to supporters worldwide and Amazon Prime has joined the list of platforms showing matches in the United Kingdom.

 The live-streaming service, which has already dipped its toe into the drama of English football with documentaries about Manchester City and Steven Gerrard, secured a three-year UK broadcast deal until 2022.

-Amazon Prime will broadcast a total of 20 Premier League matches a season for the next three seasons.
+Amazon Prime was initially set to broadcast a total of 20 Premier League matches a season for the next three seasons.

-You can see the full list of 2019-20 Premier League games on Amazon Prime below, all times and dates subject to change:
+You can see the full list of 2019-20 Premier League games on Amazon Prime below.

 Tuesday December 3, 2019